 The rules governing appeals in Florida are quite complicated, and they’re entirely different than the rules governing trial practice in the lower courts.

-If you believe that your attorney was negligent in failing to file your appeal, or that he or she failed to challenge a reversible error, you can contact a Tampa legal malpractice attorney here at Wagner McLaughlin for a free consultation and case evaluation.
+If you believe that your attorney was negligent in failing to file your appeal, or that he or she failed to challenge a reversible error, you can contact a Florida legal malpractice attorney here at Our Law Firm for a free consultation and case evaluation.

 We actively pursue legal malpractice cases all across Florida.